Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Radio interferometry

 In this paper we develop and analyse QC data representations and algorithms in the context of radio interferometry, using recent developments in the field of quantum image processing (see \citep{wang2022review} for a recent review of this field).
 Our goal is to evaluate the quantum advantage for radio astronomy, determining if QC algorithms and data encodings can ever achieve better performance than their classical counterparts.
 We also consider {\em quantum utility}, the effectiveness and practicality of QC algorithms on current or near-term hardware.

-\section{Radio Interferometry}
+\section{Radio interferometry}

-Most modern radio telescopes are radio interferometers, such as the Very Long Array (VLA) \citep{selina2018next}, Low Frequency Array (LOFAR) \citep{van2013lofar}, MeerKAT \citep{jonas2016meerkat}, or the future Square Kilometer Array \citep{santander2017status}.
-Interferometry allows astronomers to bypass the inherent angular resolution of a single dish and obtain images of radio sources with very fine angular resolutions of up to milliarcseconds \citep{renard2010milli}.
+Most modern radio telescopes are radio interferometers, such as the Atacama Large Millimeter/submillimeter Array~(ALMA; \cite{2009alma, 2023alma}), the Very Large Array (VLA; \cite{selina2018next}), Low Frequency Array (LOFAR; \cite{van2013lofar}), MeerKAT \citep{jonas2016meerkat}, or the future Square Kilometer Array \citep{santander2017status}.
+Interferometry allows astronomers to bypass the inherent angular resolution of a single dish and obtain images of radio sources with very fine angular resolutions of up to milliarcseconds \citep{1958MNRAS}, allowing scientsits to image even the black hole at the center of our Galaxy~\citep{EHT_2022}.
+We refer readers to \cite{Thompson2017} for a more complete treatment of radio interferometry, and merely provide an abbreviated overview here.